tatsath/fin-ml/README.md

 * Open this repository in [Colaboratory](https://colab.research.google.com/github/tatsath/fin-ml/blob/master):
 <a href="https://colab.research.google.com/github/tatsath/fin-ml/blob/master"><img src="https://colab.research.google.com/img/colab_favicon.ico" width="90" /></a>

   * _Note_: Google colab supports GPU and can be quite fast.
 However, the linkages to data file located in the folders of the git directory may not work.
 Upload the data files seperately while running the jupyter notebooks on google colab.
+For loading the data files on google colab, you can replace the local directory path with the github path.
+For example _dataset = read_csv('Dow_adjcloses.csv')_ can be replace with _dataset = read_csv('https://raw.githubusercontent.com/tatsath/fin-ml/master/Chapter%207%20-%20Unsup.%20Learning%20-%20Dimensionality%20Reduction/CaseStudy1%20-%20Portfolio%20Management%20-%20Eigen%20Portfolio/Dow_adjcloses.csv')_ for the data of case study 1 of chapter 7.

 ### Just want to quickly look at some notebooks, without executing any code?